thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-VALUE-BY-RISK.md

 ###### *see [ApplicationRiskProcessorFacet](../../../src/protocol/economic/ruleProcessor/ApplicationRiskProcessorFacet.sol) -> checkAccountMaxValueByRiskScore*

 ## Evaluation Exceptions
-- This rule doesn't apply when a **ruleBypassAccount** address is in either the *from* or the *to* side of the transaction.
-This doesn't necessarily mean that if an rule bypass account is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
+- This rule doesn't apply when a **treasuryAccount** address is in either the *from* or the *to* side of the transaction.
+This doesn't necessarily mean that if an treasury account is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
-- In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message